Understanding Remgro’s statutory reporting on net profit

 - Internal audit and risk services (as required)

 Cash distributions are funded from dividend income and interest received at the centre.
-Our normal dividend objective is to provide shareholders with a consistent annual dividend flow that at least protects them against inflationary pressures.
+Our dividend objective is to provide shareholders with a consistent annual dividend flow that at least protects them against inflationary pressures.
 As in the past, Remgro consistently evaluates the appropriateness of other distributions in the form of special dividends, share buy-backs or the unbundling of investments to shareholders.